Spec-Kit vs. Wizard

 /speckit.analyze — Cross-Artifact Analysis

 Verify consistency across your constitution, specifications, and tasks.
-Catches contradictions and gaps between documents.
+Performs a read-only analysis that catches:

 /speckit.taskstoissues — Export to GitHub Issues